5 Ways to Make Your Emails More Interactive

 Another way to make email more interactive is to look at social media as well.
 Many brands are now including links to their social media accounts inside the emails themselves, at the footer, for example.
 But why not take it even a step further and have interactive social media feeds inside the emails?

 Allow for social sharing buttons to highlight both your images and your content.
 Think about how your reader might view the email on mobile devices.
-What if they were able to use Pinterest to pin one of the images inside your email to their account right from their phone?
+What if they were able to view a live Twitter feed in their email right from their phone?

-This example from Starbucks is just one way brands are using their social media feeds to make email more interactive.
-Especially in the more visual age, social media channels like Instagram and Pinterest are seeing huge gains.
+This example from Litmus is just one way brands are using their social media feeds to make email more interactive.
+Especially in the more visual age, social media channels like Instagram, Twitter and Pinterest are seeing huge gains.

 - Geo-targeted bookings for local hotels